HKuz/NH_PY_Mito_Demo/README.md

-# NH_PY_Mito_Demo
+# NH Python Mito Demo

-Demonstration of Mito for NH Python Bookclub meetup in March 2022
+Demonstration of Mito for the NH Python Bookclub meetup in March 2022.